August, a month in which I found myself consumed with conflicting emotions.

 A week later, the audiologist confirmed that her hearing is normal.
 Again, speech and language therapy is recommended.
 Her parents’ struggled to understand the concept of her delay, “maar sy praat dan so mooi nou”.
 “Ja, haar spraak is beter, BUT there is a big difference between having the ability to speak words and understanding the meaning thereof.
 A child can copy speech, without understanding”.

 Parents who love their child dearly, who only wants the best for her.
-Faced with a challenge for which they themselves are ill equipped.

 Having these discussions weren’t easy.
 As a parent, looking in the eyes of another parent who loves their child dearly, as they say to you, “ons glo dit sal beter wees as sy by jou kom bly, ons wil net die beste he vir haar” is heartbreaking yet inspiring, if this makes any sense?!